 Chile adopted the Harmonized Customs System which is an internationally standardized system developed by the World Customs Organization (WCO).

 Chilean imports are subject to the payment of the ad-valorem duty or tariff that is calculated on the CIF value (cost of goods + insurance coverage + freight transfer value).
-Since the 1st of January 2013, Chile applies the general tariff of 6% on most products, making it one of the lowest tariffs in Latin America.
+Since the 1st of January 2013, Chile applies a general tariff of 6% on most products, making it one of the lowest tariffs in Latin America.

 All imported products must pay a VAT (Value-Added-Tax) based on the CIF value plus the ad-valorem duty.
-Some selected products must pay higher excise duty (e.g. tobacco, luxury goods or alcoholic beverages).
+Some selected products must pay higher excise duty (e.g. tobacco, luxury goods, or alcoholic beverages).

 There is some important information which you need to know if you want to export from Chile.
 Primarily, you have to register the legal entity (the company) that will export the products.
 Secondly, you need to clear all the goods ready for export by the customs office.
 And thirdly, you must submit an export declaration certificate to the customs office.
 Unlike the imports, you do not pay VAT nor customs for exports.